AuthorizeNet/inperson-sdk-ios/README.md

     b)	`initWithCurrencyCode: terminalID: skipSignature: showReceipt`

     c)	Instantiate `AnetEMVTransactionRequest` and populate the required values, similar to `AuthNetRequest` for regular transactions.
-If you are using Swift to build your application, do not use the static methods provided by SDK to initialize the objects.
-Also, `AnetEMVSdk` requires the app to provide `presentingViewController`, a completion block to get the response from the SDK about the submitted transaction and cancelation block to execute the cancel action inside the SDK.
+If you are using Swift to build your application, do not use the static methods provided by the SDK to initialize the objects.
+Also, `AnetEMVSdk` requires the app to provide `presentingViewController`, a completion block to get the response from the SDK about the submitted transaction, and cancellation block to execute the cancel action inside the SDK.

     d)	The `EMVTransactionType` should be mentioned in the `AnetEMVTransactionRequest`.
 Refer to the _AnetEMVTransactionRequest.h_ file for all the available enums to populate.

     e)	After creating all the required objects, call the following method AnetEMVManager and submit the transaction.

-        `[startEMVWithTransactionRequest:presentingViewController:completionBlock:andCancelActionBlock]`
+        [startEMVWithTransactionRequest:presentingViewController:completionBlock:andCancelActionBlock]

 **Note:** Only Goods, Services, and Payment are supported for the `TransactionType` field.